devlingo/devlingo/backend/README.md

 ### Docker Compose Commands:

+Here are some example commands:

-`docker compose up --build <servicename>` - bring up the service and build the images.
+`docker compose --profile <servicename> up --build` - brings up the service and builds the image.
-`docker compose up --detach <servicename>` - runs docker in the background and returns the terminal.
+`docker compose --profile <servicename> up --detach` - runs docker in the background and returns the terminal.

-You can use the docker compose `profiles` to build and run only one of the services, e.g. `docker-compose up --profile backend`.

-### Prisma ORM

--   `pnpm dlx prisma init` - To initialise the prisma model from scratch
--   `pnpm dlx prisma db pull` - To generate the schema into the `schema.prisma` file from an already existing database
--   `pnpm dlx prisma generate` - you will need to run this command every time there is a change in the schema so that Prisma can build its client.

-#### Prisma Migration Commands

--   `pnpm dlx prisma migrate dev --name initial-migration --create-only` - To create an initial migration. --create will only create the migration without applying it
--   `pnpm dlx prisma migrate dev --name added_job_title` - To create a migration and apply it too
--   `pnpm dlx prisma migrate resolve --applied 20221031120318_init` - To mark a migration as applied so that prisma will skip over it and will run the rest of the migrations
--   `pnpm dlx prisma migrate dev` - To apply the created migrations
--   `pnpm dlx prisma format` - To format the prisma schema file according to prisma standards
+`docker compose --profile all up --build --detach` - brings up all services, builds the images and returns control of the shell.

-## How to migrate locally?
+## How to migrate the DB locally?

 Start by running the container for the DB locally with: